ruby/setup-ruby/README.md

 ### Bundler

-Currently, Bundler is guaranteed to be installed for all versions.
+By default, if there is a `Gemfile.lock` file with a `BUNDLED WITH` section, the latest version of Bundler with the same major version will be installed.
-If the Ruby ships with Bundler (Ruby >= 2.6), that version is used.
+Otherwise, the latest Bundler version is installed (except for Ruby 2.2 where only Bundler 1 is supported).

-Otherwise (Ruby < 2.6), Bundler 1 is installed when that Ruby was built.
+This behavior can be customized, see [action.yml](action.yml) for details about the `bundler` input.

 ### Caching `bundle install`